-In Alberta, Saskatchewan, Quebec, and Nova Scotia, citizens can see a fair amount of their health information such as lab results, imaging, immunizations, progress against care plans, prescriptions, and more.
+In Alberta, Saskatchewan, and Quebec, citizens can see a fair amount of their health information such as lab results, imaging, immunizations, progress against care plans, prescriptions, and more.
 Surveys and testimonials are showing that patients are happy to cut out the anxiety of waiting for results.
 Both patients and providers are finding office visits more efficient and collaborative with more information at hand.

 Alberta and Saskatchewan are offering central, secure provincial PHRs that let citizens add their own data to provincial data.
 Others are taking a more decentralized approach, with citizens tracking and accessing health data through different primary and acute portals, as well as health apps.

-We think that a single entry point to an integrated system- and patient-generated health data offers a more holistic picture of health—a quality much needed in Canada’s disparate and often confusing health system.
+We think that a single entry point to an integrated system together with patient-generated health data offers a more holistic picture of health—a quality much needed in Canada’s disparate and often confusing health system.
 Canada Health Infoway’s ACCESS 2022 Program, of which TELUS Health is a founding sponsor, can support us all across Canada in continuing to make our healthcare data accessible.

 More and more Canadians (41%) want to get physical and mental healthcare virtually, but last year only 6% could, and 3% did.
 Some patients are meeting with providers through digital channels like chat, email, and video conference.
 And some monitoring solutions, PHRs, and portals have native virtual care capabilities.